Facelift

 Do I always need a neck lift with my facelift?

-For most patients, a full facelift includes neck lifting, as well.
-This allows for more uniform results since facelift procedures focus on the lower part of the face.
-During your consultation, our plastic surgeon will evaluate your unique concerns and explain the techniques that will be most beneficial for your goals.
+For most patients, a facelift includes neck lifting, as well.
+This strategy allows for more uniform results, as facelift procedures focus on the lower part of the face and its transition into the neck and jawline.
+During your consultation, our plastic surgeon will evaluate your unique concerns and explain the techniques that may be most beneficial for your goals.

 How can I reduce swelling after a facelift?

 Our team will provide you with detailed post-operative instructions to help you achieve the smoothest recovery possible.
-There are certain things you can do to help minimize common side effects such as swelling.
-One way to help reduce swelling after a facelift is by maintaining an elevated position for your head throughout most of the recovery process.
+There are certain things you can do to help minimize common side effects, such as swelling.
+One way to help reduce swelling after a facelift is to maintain an elevated position for your head and limit salt intake throughout most of the recovery process.
 In some cases, Dr. Richards may recommend certain types of vitamins or medications, as well as cool compresses, ice packs, or a special compression bandage to address facial swelling.
 We want you to experience a safe and effective recovery, and we are here to assist you during this important step in the overall treatment process.

 Is facelift surgery different for women and men?

-Facelift surgery’s main goal of effective facial aesthetic improvement is essentially the same for both women and men; however, the approach to the procedure is slightly different depending on the patient’s gender.
-The techniques are somewhat distinct because of the basic differences in anatomy between men and women, and because the desired results are often not quite the same.
-Men often seek sharper definition and stronger facial contours, while women usually prefer a softer but well-defined aesthetic outcome.
-Since anatomic characteristics are naturally different between genders, surgical techniques will be tailored for each patient.
-Incision placement will be different for female patients vs. male patients in some cases.
+Facelift surgery’s main goal of effective facial aesthetic improvement is essentially the same for both women and men; however, the approach to the procedure is slightly different depending on the patient’s gender identity.
+For instance, men often seek sharper definition and stronger facial contours, while women usually prefer a softer but well-defined aesthetic outcome.
+Since anatomic characteristics are naturally different between sexes, incision placement will be different for female patients vs. male patients in some cases.
 This is mainly due to differences in hairlines and the hair follicles of a man’s beard.
 Male patients, particularly those with very short hairstyles and areas that may be showing signs of baldness, often will need incisions placed in regions that are different than where they would be best placed for women in order to make any residual scarring as inconspicuous as possible.

 What’s the best age for a facelift?